DracotMolver/react-examples/PortalVideo/README.md

 The app use `NodeJS`, `ExpressJS` and `MongoDB`

-I also included "ebpack.
+I also included webpack.
 I did a simple configuration that works well for this small app.
 But for complex larges apps, you have to find out the way to make you app faster and better :).

 ## What is the app about?
 It's a simple video portal where you first have to log in and you can check a list of videos.
 You can watch them and also rate them.